leanprover-community/blog/posts/contributions-to-mathlib-from-lte-about-normed-groups.md

 [had](https://github.com/leanprover-community/mathlib/tree/c5009dd7140cf6ae53bf4ddeb57992eb10053b0b/src/analysis/normed_space)
 a decent theory of normed spaces.
-With this post I want to show how mathlib can benefit from projects like [LTE](https://github.com/leanprover-community/lean-liquid/), showing what we added to the theory of normed spaces in almost one year of work.
+With this post I want to show how mathlib can benefit from projects like [LTE](https://github.com/leanprover-community/lean-liquid/), showing what we added to the theory of normed spaces in almost one year of work (this is only a small part of what has been added to mathlib from [LTE](https://github.com/leanprover-community/lean-liquid/), for a more complete list, see the history of [for_mathlib](https://github.com/leanprover-community/lean-liquid/commits/master/src/for_mathlib) folder).

 Besides several small missing lemmas, we added the following notions.
 * `normed_group_hom`: we already had the operator norm, but no bundled hom between normed